jlubbersgeo/laserTRAM-DB-tests/paper.md

 ${R_i}^{std}$ and ${C_i}^{std}$ are the count rate and and concentration of analyte ($i$) in the calibration standard, ${R_{n}}^u$ and ${R_{n}}^{std}$ are the mean count rates of the internal standard in the unknown material and calibration standard, ${C_{n}}^{u}$ and ${C_{n}}^{std}$ are the concentrations of the internal standard in the unknown material and calibration standard.

-Kent and Ungerer (2006) re-arrange this relationship such that the count rate expressions always containin unknown analytes in the numerator:
+[@kent2006analysis] re-arrange this relationship such that the count rate expressions always containin unknown analytes in the numerator:
 $$
 {C_i}^u = {C_n}^u \frac{\left[\frac{{C_i}^{std}}{{C_n}^{std}}\right]}{\left[\frac{{R_i}^{std}}{{R_n}^{std}}\right]}\frac{{R_i}^u}{{R_{n}}^u} \tag{1.3}
 $$